Reniori/pulze-mini-tone-generator/README.md

 `.claude/skills/pulze-tone-generator/SKILL.md` lets Claude compose tones conversationally — ask for "a Pulze tone for …" and it picks the amp/cab/EQ/FX from the catalogs, asks about your Sound Clone / User IR slots when relevant, and writes the file.
+This is the semantic agent the project was built for, running on the catalogs as its ground truth.

 ## Tests